AnyBody/tutorials/MuscleRecruitment/lesson1.md

 \begin{aligned}
 & {\text{minimize}}
 & & G\left(\mathbf{f^{(M)}}\right) \\
+\\
 & \text{subject to}
 & & \mathbf{Cf} = \mathbf{r} \\
+\\
-&&& f_i^{(M)} \geq 0, i=1\ldots n^{(M)}
+&&& f_i^{(M)} \geq 0, \ \ for\ \ i=1\ldots n^{(M)}
 \end{aligned}
 \end{equation*}
 $$

-The equilibrium equations are constraints in this problem: whatever solution we find must balance the external forces.
+The equilibrium equations are constraints in this problem where we want to minimize some objective  function *G*: whatever solution we find must balance the external forces.
 The requirement for positive muscle forces has also been added as a constraint to the problem.
 Only solutions adhering to these two requirements are acceptable, but out of these many solutions we are going to change the one that minimizes the function *G*, and are furthermore going to anticipate that this function depends on the muscle forces.
 This seems reasonable because muscle recruitment is probably a result of biological adaptation and muscle work is costly for the organism and should be minimized in an environment where resources are limited.
 Now we just have to figure out what the function *G* actually is and unfortunately there is nobody around who knows it for sure.

 So in the following we are going to play around with different choices and see what happens.
 AnyBody is great for this purpose because the